tylim88/FirelordJSDoc/docs/highlights/update.md

 This section discuss general how updates works, we use `updateDoc` in all the example, but it works the same for `batch.update` and `transaction.update`.

 <div align='center'>
-🕊 FirelordJS alters the behavior of Firestore SDK update to become more intuitive.
+🕊 FirelordJS alters the behavior of Firestore SDK <strong>update</strong> to become more intuitive.
 </div>

 ## The Dangerous Firestore SDK Update API